-When you buy a new golf cart, the dealer may help you install the batteries or install them for you, but if they ever have to come out, it helps to know how it is done.
+When you buy a new golf cart, the dealer may help you install the batteries or install them for you, but if they ever have to come out, it helps to know how to do it.

-- Clean the cable connectors.
+3. Clean the cable connectors.
 To clean the cable connectors, all you have to do is soak them in a bucket of warm water mixed with a cup of baking soda.
 After they have soaked for several hours, wipe them clean, and scrub them with a wire brush until they shine.
-If any connectors have loose wires, they need to be replaced.
+Replace any connectors that have loose wires.

-- Install the batteries.
-Ensure the arms that hold the batteries in place are secure, but avoid over tightening them, which can cause the battery case to crack.
+4. Install the batteries.
+Ensure the arms that hold the batteries in place are secure but avoid over tightening them, which can cause the battery case to crack.

-- Install the connectors.
+5. Install the connectors.
 Install the cable connectors to the terminals using an insulated hand wrench.
-Afterward, apply a protective coating of non-metallic grease to prevent corrosion.
+Afterwards, apply a protective coating of non-metallic grease to prevent corrosion.

 Charging Golf Cart Batteries

 When charging the batteries for your golf cart, always follow the instructions from the manufacturer of the battery charger.
-The amount of time it takes to charge your batteries fully depends on the charge left in them and the specifications of the charger.
-If the batteries are nearly depleted after 36 holes or an otherwise long day, they may take longer than eight hours to recharge.
+The amount of time it takes to charge your batteries depends on the charge left in them and the specifications of the charger.
+If the batteries are flat after 36 holes or an otherwise long day, they may take longer than eight hours to recharge.
 Should this happen several days in a row, it may be necessary to give the cart a day off so that you can perform a catch-up charge.
-This helps to equalize the charge in each battery, which extends their overall lifespan.
+Giving your cart a full day’s charge helps to equalise the charge in each battery, which extends their overall lifespan.

-You must also see to it that the charger is connected to a reliable AC power source.
-If the power flowing into the charger from the AC outlet is not sufficient, your batteries may not charge at all.
-Lastly, be aware that the batteries do not need to be charged every day the golf cart goes unused.
-This may overcharge the batteries, which leads to corrosion and shortens their life.
+You must also ensure the AC power attached to your charger is reliable.
+If the electricity flowing into the charger from the AC outlet is not sufficient, your batteries may not charge at all.
+Lastly, be aware that the batteries do not need charging every day the golf cart goes unused.
+Overcharging batteries may lead to corrosion and shorten their life.

 Watering Golf Cart Batteries

 When filling the batteries, add just enough water to bring it 1/4 inch to 1/8 inch shy of the indicator ring to prevent overfilling.
 Overfilled batteries may leak acid, which causes corrosion and reduces the total capacity.
-Always ensure the vent caps have been securely replaced so the electrolyte does not spill out the next time the golf cart is used.
+Always ensure the vent caps are secure, so the electrolyte does not spill out the next time you use the golf cart.

 Cleaning Golf Cart Batteries

-Following the above maintenance checklist will help you get the most out of your new golf cart, and it will maximize the time before your batteries need to be replaced.
+Following the above maintenance checklist will help you get the most out of your new golf cart, and it will maximise the time before your batteries need replacing.